 01 of 10

 Looking somewhat like a sea urchin, durian is a unique tropical fruit mainly found in Asian countries.
-It has been called the King of Fruits because of its enormous size (about 1 foot long), weight, and the amount of fruit it contains.
-Usually, durian is either loved at first taste or hated.
-Its fruit is sweet and buttery in texture, with very little juice—it may remind you of a creamsicle.
+It has been called the "king of fruits" because of its enormous size (about 1 foot long), weight, and the large volume of edible flesh it contains.
+Usually, durian is either loved at first taste or immediately hated.
+Its fruit is sweet and buttery in texture, with very little juice—it may remind you of a Creamsicle.
 Durian can be eaten fresh or used to make various types of desserts.

-The surprising thing about Durian is that it has a famously strong smell—so much so, it is banned from most public places in Southeast Asia, including hospitals and trains.
-When traveling, it's always humorous for Westerners to see a "no durian" sign posted beside the "no smoking" signs!Continue to 2 of 10 below.
+The most unusual thing about the durian is that it has a famously strong smell—so much so, it's banned from most public places in Southeast Asia, including hospitals and trains.
+When traveling, it's always humorous for Westerners to see a "no durian" sign posted beside the "no smoking" sign!Continue to 2 of 10 below.

 02 of 10

 Thailand is the world's largest exporter of durian, and the fruit is sold in Asian markets or Asian grocery stores here in the U.S. Look for light-colored spikes without any dark brown patches or bits of white between the spikes, which are signs of overripeness.
 Durian fruit freezes well and is often exported and sold frozen.
 Store your durian in the refrigerator or a cool place until you're ready to open it.Continue to 3 of 10 below.